Understanding NoneType in Python: Usage, Best Practices & Common Mistakes

 return f"Hello, {name if name else 'Guest'}!"

-4. Explicitly Return None
+4. Explicitly Return None When Necessary

-Make code intent clear by explicitly returning None
+Make code intent clear by explicitly returning None:

 def find_user(users, id):